A Guide to Stress-Free Holiday Travel

 Consider Your Sleep Schedule

 If your holiday travels will carry you into new time zones, it can help to map out a sleep strategy to help you get on track as quickly as possible.
 If it makes more sense to stay awake through your flight — even if it’s late at night — to adapt to a new time zone, plan to pack some distractions that will keep you alert.
-If the opposite is true, download some sleep meditations or a white noise playlist and pack an eye mask to help make sleep come more easily.
+If the opposite is true, download some sleep meditations or a white noise playlist and pack an eye mask to help sleep come more easily.

 05